lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/virtual_machines.md

 After a security issue on ZIH systems, we restricted the filesystem permissions.
 Now, you have to wait until the file `/tmp/${SLURM_JOB_USER}_${SLURM_JOB_ID}/activate` is created.
-Then, you can try to connect via `ssh` into the virtual machine, but it could be that the virtual machine needs some more seconds to boot and start the SSH daemon.
+Then, you can try to connect via `ssh` into the virtual machine, but it could be that the virtual machine needs some more seconds to boot and accept the connection.
 So you may need to try the `ssh` command multiple times till it succeeds.

 ```console